Mogami clan

 In 1542, a war broke out between Date Tanemune and his son Date Harumune.
 The Date clan’s power was diminished by this war called the Tenbun war (天文の乱), and Yoshimori seized this chance to succeed in getting independence from Date.

-In 1567, Yoshihime married Date Terumune.
+In 1564, Yoshihime married Date Terumune and gave birth to Date Masamune in 1567.
 Mogami Yoshiaki expanded the Mogami territory enormously.
 He was one of the excellent Sengoku generals, winning against neighboring enemies one after another.
 As a result, he was given about 200,000 koku by Toyotomi Hideyoshi after the Siege of Odawara.

 Yoshiaki supported Tokugawa Ieyasu when the Battle of Sekigahara broke out in 1600, and defended his territory against the attack of Uesugi clan’s large army, and robbed the Uesugi clan of the Shōnai area.

 As a reward, he was given 570,000 koku by Ieyasu after the Battle of Sekigahara ended, and the Mogami fief became the fifth largest in Japan, excluding the lands held by the Tokugawa.
 Afterwards, Mogami Yoshiaki developed flood control of the Mogami River in his territory, which allowed for safer navigation of the river and also for irrigation to increase rice farming, and this was one of his great successes.
 He also reconstructed and expanded Yamagata Castle and the surrounding castle town.

 In 1614, he died at Yamagata Castle.
 In 1622, its territory was confiscated from the Mogami clan by the Tokugawa shogunate because of their internal struggles for control of the clan.
 Afterwards, it became kōke (高家) and still exists.